How to warm up an email domain (+ best practices)

 The purpose of domain warm-up is to improve your domain reputation and gain ESPs’ trust so all your emails can be delivered right into recipients’ inboxes (and not be blocked by spam filters).

-Whenever you start sending emails from a completely new email domain with zero reputation, ISPs and ESPs (Email Service Providers) can get suspicious about it and prevent your domain from delivering a larger number of messages at once until you “prove” that you are a reliable email sender.
+Whenever you start sending emails from a completely new email domain with zero reputation, ISPs (Internet Service Providers) and ESPs can get suspicious about it and prevent your domain from delivering a larger number of messages at once until you “prove” that you are a reliable email sender.

 Once ISPs have some historical data about your domain and your email activity, they will allow you to send more messages to a larger audience – or vice versa, throttle your email volumes if you start to have a bad domain reputation.